A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: Minimal genus of a regular fiber of a PALF on a knot trace

-\begin{rem} Applications of the construction method presented in this paper are given in \cite{TanakaAlternating}.
-In particular, it is shown that applying this method to knot traces whose attaching circles are positive torus knots yields PALF's with regular fibers of genus $1$.
+\begin{rem} Focusing on the flexibility of the regular fiber, we present a combinatorial extension of this construction method in \cite{Tanaka2026combinatorial}.
+This yields a PALF whose total space is diffeomorphic to the original Stein surface, but with a different regular fiber.
+Applications of the construction method presented in this paper are given in \cite{Tanaka2026Alternating}.
+In particular, it is shown that applying this method to knot traces whose attaching circles are positive torus knots yields PALFs with regular fibers of genus $1$. \end{rem}